-Academic Policy

-MFA DEGREE REQUIREMENTS
+Academic Policy MFA DEGREE REQUIREMENTS

 The MFA degree program requires 60 credits of graduate study.
 Requirements for MFA degree programs and course descriptions are available at www.pnca.edu.
 The Graduate program may accept Transfer credit on a limited basis.
-Changing programs within the Graduate program is only available with the approval of the Academic Dean and the Dept. Chairs.
+Changing programs within the Graduate program is only available with the approval of the Dept. Chairs.
 These exceptions may affect a students financial aid package and/or requirements to complete the degree.